 Not every place you attend is for you, its a simple fact.
 Travel around a bit, be open to having new experiences every time you venture to a new place of worship.
 Make sure there are people your age there who are hungry the way you are.
 The more you surround yourself with the right people the stronger you, and others you interact with will grow.

 My advice to help with this would be to check the pamphlet for information regarding the social meetup groups that church has to offer.
-There are a lot of churches that really get down to the nitty gritty on the specification of social groups best suited for your needs growing your faith.
+There are a lot of churches that really get down to the nitty gritty on the specification of social groups best suited for your needs in regard to growing in your faith.

 3. Join your church (find friends)

 Now its time to attend those group meetups.
 Its ok to be a little afraid showing up to a new house/address without knowing anyone inside.
 I’m here to give you insight to make this transition easier.

 What I did was find out which service (if your church offers more than one) people like me usually attend.
 Not only that–I kid you not–those people actually sit together!
 So its quite easy to find them once you’re now attending the right service.
 Another trick is to look for people who physically look and dress the way you do.
 This is a total life-hack that works in more arenas for finding yourself.
 From here stick around after service is over and meet some new people.
 Its as simple as walking up, making eye contact and saying “Hi, my name is <fill-in-the-blank>.”